 De Palm Island

-For a day focused on snorkeling and plenty of other watersports, too, head to De Palm Island off the coast of the mainland.
+One of the best things to do in Aruba is to head to De Palm Island off the coast of the mainland for snorkeling and other watersports.
 De Palm has its own coral reef surrounding the island, where you can snorkel from the shore rather than having to take a boat tour.
 De Palm Island is a great place for beginner snorkelers as it offers complimentary snorkel tours twice a day, where you’re likely to see some of the island’s colorful fish in water no more than waist-deep.

 On the reefs, look for parrotfish and triggerfish in various hues; yellow or black-and-white striped angelfish; and, if you keep your eyes on the nooks in the reef, you may even see spotted moray eels.
 If you don’t want to go on a tour, you can always rent snorkel equipment on the island and go on your own excursion offshore.